js-bits/enumerate/README.md

 ## Notes

 - Be careful adding new items to an existing numeric enum.
 Always append them to the end of the list to avoid changing previous item values.
+- Requires [ECMAScript modules](https://nodejs.org/api/esm.html) to be enabled in Node.js environment.
+Otherwise, compile into a CommonJS module.
-- Internet Explorer is not supported.
+- Does not include any polyfills, which means that Internet Explorer is not supported.